fregante/tumblr-upload/readme.md

 ## Setup

 `tumblr-upload` simulates the press of the Save button in their backend, so it needs your own valid and current cookies.
+The cookie recovery process only takes a minute and it has to be done just once (per blog).

 ### Getting your credentials